lee-hodg/udacity-disaster-response/README.md

 # Disaster Response Pipeline Project

 This project uses disaster response data from [Figure 8](https://appen.com/).
-During and after a natural disaster there are millions of messages sent to aid organizations , right when their resources are already being stretched to the limit.
+During and after a natural disaster there are millions of messages sent to aid organizations, right when their resources are already being stretched to the limit.
 The goal of this project is to use NLP techniques to classify those messages into the correct categories so that they can be routed to the relevant organization.